Federal Trade Commission Act of 1914: Civil actions against parties subject to administrative cease and desist order

-Other Civil Actions
+Other civil actions

-The Commission is also authorized to commence civil actions in a U.S. district court—without first adjudicating the matter in administrative court—against actors it finds to be in violation of the Commission’s promulgated rules prohibiting deceptive and unfair practices.
-It may only do so, however, in certain circumstances, including when it determines that the actor had actual knowledge or “knowledge fairly implied on the basis of objective circumstances” that the act is unfair or deceptive.
+The Commission is also authorized to commence civil actions in a U.S. district court—without first adjudicating the matter in administrative court—against actors it finds to be in violation of the Commission's promulgated rules prohibiting deceptive and unfair practices.
+It may do so, however, only in certain circumstances, including if it determines that the actor had actual knowledge or "knowledge fairly implied on the basis of objective circumstances" that the act is unfair or deceptive.

-If the Commission issued a final and in-effect cease and desist order through its administrative proceedings with regard with an unlawful act or practice, the Commission may initiate civil proceedings against another actor for engaging in the same unlawful act or practice, even when that actor was subject to the initial cease and desist order.
-But the Commission may only do so if the actor had engaged in the act or practice with “actual knowledge” that the act or practice was both “unfair or deceptive” and unlawful.
+If the Commission issued a final and in-effect cease and desist order through its administrative proceedings with regard to an unlawful act or practice, it may initiate civil proceedings against another actor for engaging in the same unlawful act or practice, even when the new actor was not subject to the initial cease and desist order.
+However, the Commission may do so only if the actor had engaged in the act or practice with "actual knowledge" that the act or practice was both "unfair or deceptive" and unlawful.

-Actual knowledge can be established with a showing that the Commission provided the actor with a copy of the Commission’s determination, or a synopsis of such determination, that led to the relevant cease and desist order.
+Actual knowledge can be established with a showing that the Commission provided the actor with a copy of its determination or a synopsis of such determination that led to the relevant cease and desist order.
 Both types of actions will result in an up to $10,000 civil penalty to be determined by the court.

-The FTC Act also authorizes the Commission in particular cases to obtain a permanent injunction through a civil action in federal court against any actor under the Commission’s jurisdiction when it believes the actor “is violating, or is about to violate, any provision of law” enforced by the Commission.
-The U.S. Supreme Court has determined that the provision providing the Commission with its power to seek a permanent injunction does not also give the Commission the power to seek an award of “equitable monetary relief such as restitution or disgorgement.”
+The FTC Act also authorizes the Commission in particular cases to obtain a permanent injunction through a civil action in federal court against any actor under the Commission's jurisdiction if it believes the actor "is violating, or is about to violate, any provision of law" enforced by the Commission.
+The U.S. Supreme Court has determined that the provision providing the Commission with its power to seek a permanent injunction does not give it the extra power to seek an award of "equitable monetary relief such as restitution or disgorgement."